russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 Understanding the four skills of emotionally intelligent people

-The EQ of people comprises four cardinal parameters, and as was mentioned earlier – they are learnable.
+The EQ of people comprises four cardinal parameters that can be learned and improved through practice and self-assessment.
 These skills are:

 Self-awareness

-In the book, Self-Awareness (Harvard Business Review Series), Self-awareness is dubbed: “the first component of emotional intelligence.”
-Several people, millions in real figures, take the online EQ test every year.
-However, analysis of feedback data indicates that only 36 percent can identify their emotions.
+In Self-Awareness (Harvard Business Review Series), Self-awareness is dubbed: "the first component of emotional intelligence."
+While millions take online EQ tests each year, data shows that only 36% can accurately identify their own emotions.

 Self-management

-This skill is our ability to choose action or inaction in response to the prevailing circumstance around us.
-According to Emotional Intelligence 2.0, “Real results come from putting your momentary needs [and emotions] on hold to pursue larger, more important goals.”
-Self-management entails actively choosing what to do or say and act when your impulses drive you in a contrary direction.
+This competency reflects our ability to choose appropriate responses in any given situation.
+As noted in Emotional Intelligence 2.0, "Real results come from putting your momentary needs [and emotions] on hold to pursue larger, more important goals."
+Self-regulation means actively controlling what we do or say when our impulses push us in another direction, especially in stressful situations.

 Social awareness